Apple's iPad Breach Raises Alarms

 The iPad breach was committed by a hacker group called Goatse Security, which says it aims to expose security vulnerabilities.
 That group in turn contacted Ryan Tate with the website Gawker, which then it broke the story.
 And Ryan Tate, how did the hackers do it?

-Mr. RYAN TATE (Reporter, Gawker): The hackers were able to access a script wide open on AT&T's Web servers that allowed them to submit some IDs and get back some email addresses of some very powerful people.
+RYAN TATE: The hackers were able to access a script wide open on AT&T's Web servers that allowed them to submit some IDs and get back some email addresses of some very powerful people.

 BLOCK: And once they got those email addresses, what would that allow them to do?